radiant-rstats/radiant.model/inst/app/tools/help/dtree.md

 To create and evaluate a decision tree first (1) enter the structure of the tree in the input editor or (2) load a tree structure from a file.
 When you first navigate to the _Decide > Decision tree_ tab you will see an example tree structure.
 This example was created by Christop Glur, the developer of the [data.tree](https://github.com/gluc/data.tree) library ([example source](https://github.com/gluc/useR15/blob/master/00_data/jennylind.yaml)).

 To enter a new structure, start by providing a name for the tree.
 In the example below the name for the decision tree is entered as follow: `name: Jenny Lind`.
 The next step is to indicate the **type** of the first **node**.
 Options are `type: decision` or `type: chance`.
+To enter a new structure, start by providing a name for the tree.
+In the example below the name for the decision tree is entered as follow: `name: Jenny Lind`.
+The next step is to indicate the **type** of the first **node**.
+Options are `type: decision` or `type: chance`.

 In the provided example, the first node is a **decision node**.
 The decision maker has to decide to `Sign with Movie Company` or `Sign with TV Network`.
 Both options lead to a **chance** node with probabilities and payoffs.